Anomalous transport in U(1)-symmetric quantum circuits: Results

-Our goal in this paper is to understand the various equilibrium and dynamical regimes in our $U(1)$-symmetric circuit model, outlined in the previous section.
+Our goal in this paper is to understand the various equilibrium and dynamical regimes in our $\mathrm U(1)$-symmetric circuit model, outlined in the previous section.
 To characterize our model, we take two complementary approaches: we compute (\Cref{sec:spectral_properties}) static spectral properties and (\Cref{sec:transport_properties}) dynamical properties.
 These two approaches are complementary, since they reveal different aspects of the model, as described below.

-\subsection{Spectral properties}
+\subsubsection{Spectral properties}

-One way to characterize our model is by means of its spectral properties, i.e, properties relating to the eigenphases and eigenvectors of the Floquet unitary, $\hat{\mathbb{U}} \ket{\varphi_i} = e^{-i\varphi_i} \ket{\varphi_i}$.
-Specifically, we study the mean eigenstate entanglement entropy and the mean eigenvalue gap ratio—both indicators of quantum chaos~\cite{Sie-24a}.
+One way to characterize our model is by means of its spectral properties, i.e., properties relating to the eigenphases and eigenvectors of the Floquet unitary, $\hat{\mathbb{U}} \ket{\varphi_i} = e^{-i\varphi_i} \ket{\varphi_i}$.
+Specifically, we study the mean eigenstate entanglement entropy and the mean eigenvalue gap ratio--both indicators of quantum chaos~\cite{Sie-24a}.
+Both these quantities require partial diagonalization of $\hat{\mathbb{U}}$, which we perform using the POLFED method~\cite{Sie-20b}, technical details are given in \Cref{supp:polfed} of the Supplementary Materials (SM).
+We briefly discuss the relevance of these quantities to the analysis of the ergodicity of a system in \Cref{supp:infinite_time_diagnostics} of the SM.

 First, consider a bipartition of the system into subsystems $A$ and $B$.
 The entanglement entropy of a Floquet eigenstate $\ket{\varphi_i}$ is given by: